Hurricane Irma batters northern Caribbean islands

 "Barbuda was heavily damaged by Irma.
 So badly damaged that there is no communication, so we don't know how much.
 There has been no communication with the island," he said.

-The islands are experiencing heavy rain at present and flash flooding is expected, Meade said.
+The islands are experiencing heavy rain at present, and flash flooding is expected, Meade said.
 Authorities will go out later to assess the damage and send crews to clear a large number of fallen trees, he said.

 A later statement from the Antigua and Barbuda Meteorological Services said there had been no reports so far of deaths and that "the preliminary report is indicating that damage across Antigua and Barbuda is minimal."